Eydcao/BSMS-GNN/README.md

+# Updates July 2024
+After graduation, the original host (UCLA's google drive) for the dataset is unavailable.

+I am updating the repo and include scripts to generate dataset on your own.

 # Bi-stride Multi-Scale GNN

 This repository contains the code implementations for [Efficient Learning of Mesh-Based Physical Simulation with BSMS-GNN (ICML 2023)](https://openreview.net/forum?id=2Mbo7IEtZW).
 The paper is also available on [Arxiv](https://arxiv.org/abs/2210.02573).